Fairland High School (Proctorville, Ohio)

 Fairland High School (FHS) is a public high school in Proctorville, Ohio, United States.
 It is the only high school in the Fairland Local School District.
-The school and district have been rated "Excellent" by the ODE multiple times.
-At least 85% of the student population is proficient in math and 62% in reading.

 History

 Fairland High School was formed in 1949 as a consolidation of Proctorville High School and Rome Rural High School.
 From 1949-1956, students attended school at the former Rome Rural HS.
 In 1956, a new building was opened adjacent to the Lawrence County Fairgrounds, hence the name "Fairland", and would remain the district's high school until 2002.
 In 2003, the current building opened and the 1956 building was renovated and transformed into Fairland Middle School.